Crystalline color superconductors

-In order to define the smearing procedure we first consider the FF phase.
-Although this case can be solved exactly, it is useful to consider it to fix the notation and introduce some definitions to be used later on.
+where $\Delta_{ij}^{\alpha\beta}(\bm x)$ is the pertinent gap parameter and hereafter we shall indicate the NJL coupling constant in the diquark channel with $G$.
+We define the smearing procedure considering in the first place the FF phase, with $\Delta_{ij}^{\alpha\beta}(\bm x)$ given in Eq.~\eqref{FF-2flavor}.
+Although this case can be solved exactly, it is useful to consider it to fix the notation and to introduce some definitions to be used later on.
 We shall consider Cooper pairing of the massless up and down quarks, chemical potential $\mu_u$, $\mu_d$, and we define $\mu=(\mu_u+\mu_d)/2$ and $\delta\mu=|\mu_u-\mu_d|/2\ll\mu$.